 A Christmas Carol by Charles Dickens

-Having this on my list — predictable?
-Perhaps.
-However, this is a book that everyone should read at least once in their lifetime because the book is oh so much better than any movie adaptation (with the exception of Scrooged).
-Also, seriously, if there was ever a year that has had us coming face-to-face with our past, present, and future, I believe it is this one.
+Having this title as the suggested reading may seem predictable, however, this is a book that everyone should read at least once in their lifetime because the book is oh so much better than any movie adaptation (except for Scrooged).
+Also, in a serious moment, if there was ever a year that has had us coming face-to-face with our past, present, and future, I believe it is this one.

 And as Dickens wrote, the ghosts of Christmas are really the past, present, and future, swirling around us in the dead of the year.
 They’re a reminder that we’re all haunted, all the time, by good ghosts and bad, and that they all have something to tell us.